dareksob/ComponentManager/readme.md

 # ComponentManager
-Manage your enviroment nodes to inizalize.
+Manage your dom nodes to initialize.
-ComponentManager is written in EcmaScript6 standard, your can use es5 version.
+ComponentManager is written in EcmaScript6, alternative your can use es5 version with bower.

-## info for JSPM
-Use the github implementation
-jspm install github:dareksob/componentmanager

-npm not work at the moment

 ## minimum system enviroment
 - Promise API